 In the spring of 1871, a colony from Ashtabula County, Ohio, settled in the southern part of McPherson County, Kansas, and established King City.

 In January 1871, E. L. King, president; John W. Hill, vice-president; J. U. Fellows, secretary; and J. R. Williams, treasurer, organized the colony in Ashtabula, Ohio, to locate a town in Kansas.
 E. L. King, John W. Hill, and Smith Edwards were appointed to a locating committee.
-They traveled 1000 miles over the state and were returning homeward without choosing a site when they came into McPherson County and decided upon the location of King City.
+They traveled 1000 miles over the state and returned home without choosing a site.
+When they came to McPherson County, they decided upon the location of King City.
 The locating committee returned to Ohio, and about the last of May, the president of the company and about 25 others started for Kansas.
 By June 1872, the town contained 25 houses.

 When the first settlers arrived, they set up a camp, living in tents, covered wagon boxes, and shanties.